ur369eth/ur369.eth/README.md

 **_Fee Collectors_**

+Every time the system collects in crypto the benefaction-fee equivatente to $3.69 -- then, programatically:

-1. 30% of $3.69 is transferred to urgift.eth which will send awards to randomly selected users every 369 hours
+1. 30% is transferred to urgift.eth which will send awards to randomly selected users every 369 hours
-2. 30% of $3.69 is transferred to ur-impact.eth to fund public goods and other important causes for the ecosystem
+2. 30% is transferred to ur-impact.eth to fund public goods and other important causes for the ecosystem
-3. 30% of $3.69 is transferred to ur369self-sustain.eth to self-sustain the social good protocol
+3. 30% is transferred to ur369self-sustain.eth to self-sustain the social good protocol
-4. 10% of $3.69 is transferred to ur369community-devs.eth to support the ur369.eth Community & Developers Benefit Fund
+4. 10% is transferred to ur369community-devs.eth to support the ur369.eth Community & Developers Benefit Fund

    **_Procedure_**